Does running help depression? If you’re depressed and not running, you need to get started right away.

 Face it, most of us are spending hours watching TV as a way to simply escape the feelings that make us think we are in a box that we would like to tear out of, right?

-Well, to tell you the truth, running is much more freeing than vegging out in front of the tube or staying in bed for days because your simply too depressed to face the world.
+Well, to tell you the truth, any physical activity is much more freeing than vegging out in front of the tube or staying in bed for days because your simply too depressed to face the world.

 There’s just nothing like the sense of freedom from the challenges and obstacles of life when you’re in the flow of rhythmic movement.
 There’s nothing to hinder you from moving through life at the speed you want to move as the negative thoughts disappear.